MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup/command-line-install.md

 1. Download the **AutomationKitInstall.zip** from the Assets section

-1. In the Windows Explorer select the downloaded **AutomationKitInstall.zip** and open the properties dialog
+1. In the Windows Explorer, select the downloaded **AutomationKitInstall.zip** and open the properties dialog

 1. Select the **Unblock** button